-Celebrity Antiques Road Trip 2019 is currently airing on BBC Two - here's all you need to know.
+Celebrity Antiques Road Trip is currently airing on BBC Two for 2021 - here's all you need to know.

-The ninth series of Celebrity Antiques Road Trip airs on BBC Two from Monday 7 October at 7PM.
+A repeat of the ninth series of Celebrity Antiques Road Trip airs on BBC Two weekly.

 The series follows a great line-up of famous faces from stage, screen, comedy, music, sport and the media as they hunt for hidden gems in a bid to make the biggest profit buying and selling antiques.

 In each episode, the two competing celebrities put their knowledge and bartering skills to the test, as they set out with £400 and a classic car to find antique bargains and make the biggest profit by selling them at auction, with all final profits donated to BBC’s Children in Need.

 Helping the celebrities will be the show’s regular antiques experts, on hand to provide guidance about the world of antiques.